matloff/TidyverseSkeptic/README.md

 [ggplot2 versus the Tidyverse](README.md#ggplot2-versus-the-tidyverse).

-# Kudos to RStudio, But with a Wrong Turn
+# Kudos to RStudio, But They Took a Wrong Turn

 I like and admire the RStudio people, including the Tidyverse originator, Hadley Wickham, and have always supported them, both